 3/4 cup water

 In a large saucepan – add the quinoa and 2 cups water, cook quinoa as the brand packaging advices.
 Shouldn’t take more than 15 minutes.

 Heat olive oil in a large pan over a medium high heat.
 Add the minced garlic and onion.
 Cook, stirring constantly until onions have are translucent.

-Stir in the cooked quinoa, diced tomatoes, tomato sauce, chili powder, cumin, paprika, cayenne pepper, beans, corn, cilantro and lime juice (if using). season with salt and pepper, to taste.
+Stir in the cooked quinoa, diced tomatoes, tomato sauce, chili powder, cumin, paprika, turmeric, cayenne pepper, beans, corn, cilantro and lime juice (if using).
+Season with salt and pepper, to taste.

 Reduce heat to low; simmer, covered, until thickened, about 10 minutes.

 Now make the cashew sour cream by draining the soaked cashews and add it to a blender or food processor with the apple cider vinegar and water.
 Blending until smooth.

-Serve with avocado, corn tortilla chips and a dollop of cashew sour cream.
+Serve with avocado, corn tortilla chips and a dollop of cashew sour cream or coconut yoghurt.